Effective date: February 01, 2023

 - Right to complain to a regulator or data protection authority about our collection and use of your personal data.

 Some of these rights may be subject to exception and limitation.
 In any case, we will respond to your request to exercise these rights within a reasonable time but no later than within 30 days of receiving a request.
 To request to exercise your rights, you may contact us at any of the privacy support emails listed at the end of this Policy.
 Some of the rights are complex, and you should read the relevant laws and guidance from the regulatory authorities for a full explanation of these rights.
 You may also have the right to make a GDPR complaint to the relevant Supervisory Authority.
 A list of Supervisory Authorities is available here: https://edpb.europa.eu/about-edpb/board/members_en

 Lawful Basis for Processing.

-For personal information subject to GDPR, we rely on multiple legal bases for processing, including:
+For personal data subject to the European Union General Data Protection Regulation and ePrivacy Directive, we rely on multiple legal bases for processing, including:

 For personal data transferred from the European Union, the United Kingdom, or Switzerland, we will provide appropriate safeguards, such as through use of standard contractual clauses.